 In filmmaking, just to remind you, the process of communicating in pictures is called storyboarding.
 A director with good verbal communication skills is a plus on the set but I had long known that a picture is worth a thousand words.
 In this situation a thousand pictures were even better.
 From my point of view, storyboards are the bible of a film’s production.
 They are more than just the derivative visual form of the screenplay.
 They communicate at many levels!
 They are the renderings of a director's mind and the most powerful tool of visual communication between the talent, the production team, and perhaps more importantly, with potential investors.
 When confronted with a difficult problem more often than not a simple drawing is all that's needed to heard the magic words -"I totally get it, dude!"

-, who have used storyboards extensively.
+To be sure, there are many other prominent directors, such as Steven Spielberg, Peter Jackson and George Lucas, who have used storyboards extensively.
 Most films use storyboards, especially films that require complex action or special effects sequences.
 But what set Hitchcock, Kurosawa, and Scott from the rest is that they drew their own boards -though they had storyboard artists at hand to elaborate, render changes and further polish their visuals.
 It goes without saying that, in preparation to make my own boards, I studied theirs.
-This is how you begin to learn the art: copy from a master.
+This is how you begin to learn the art: COPY from a master.
 Go find a director whose style you would like to emulate, study their work and how they "interpreted" the film's screenplay visually.
 Study a copy of one of their screenplays (you can find copies of most screenplays online or at the library) and then compare each written scene with the finished scene on film.
 This will help you see things like a director does.
 Just make sure you pick a good one as your motivational and inspirational guru.

-.
+I began creating Bad Blood’s storyboards in the fall of 2003 and completed them in April of 2005.
+Yes, storyboarding takes a long time.
+But no, I did not work on them full time, only at night.
 In between work commissions to pay the rent, I used some of my spare time making drawings.
 Every week I tried to do a set amount of 'panels'.
-A panel is finished rendering (though people often refer to them as "drawings").
+A panel is finished rendering (though people often refer to them as "drawings" even though not all panels are made with drawings).
 In the end, I storyboarded the entire film in 133 boards (a board is a collection of panels) containing about 2300 individual renderings and diagrams.
 What I discovered from doing my own boards is that everything that was foggy by the time I started was completely clear by the time I finished.
 Storyboarding allows time for the brain to think, to study problems and work out ideas and solutions; it also provides a way to experiment with new approaches.
 Let me give you an example.

 Let's say you are working on a thriller and have to do a scene of a beautiful woman being stab as she takes a shower.
 The screenplay reads: "The murderer silently approaches the women as she showers, violently pulls away the shower curtain, and stabs her to death."
 You want to film the gory scene showing the murderer approaching the shower stall, raised knife in hand ready to strike, then pulling away the curtain thus revealing the beautiful nude body of the woman, and then attacking his victim with multiple knife stabbings until she falls dead -every blood drop captured in glorious colour!
 This is a key sequence in your film, a turning point, and it has to be absolutely memorable.